apgmckay/bumpy/README.md

 ```

 This allows you to use bumpy to create automation from things like on disk `Version` files as part of CI/CD pipelines.

+Pre-Release and Build versions are also supported using the `--build=<name>` and `--pre-release=<name>` flags, further specification can be found in the [BNF section of the semver doc](https://semver.org/#backusnaur-form-grammar-for-valid-semver-versions).